botpress/botpress/CODE-STYLE.md

 return { text: option.type === 'type' ? option.value : option.label }
 ```

-- Use Async/Await instead of then/catch.
+- We recommend using Async/Await instead of then/catch.

 ```js
 // Do